maxgaurav/indexeddb-orm/README.md

   static TableName = 'users';

   userProfile = () => {
-      // the third and fourth parmeter are optional;
+      // the third and fourth parameter are optional;
       // by default the function name would be used as parent models attribute. return this.hasOne(UserProfiles, 'userId', '_id', 'userProfile')
         .where('name', 'newName').with([...]).withCustom(['user']);